The Web of Fear

 The Web of FearEvans continues to act, as Sue so delicately puts it, “like a complete twat”.

 Sue: I’ve just realised that Evans is played by Michael Crawford.
-He’s in loads of Doctor Who, isn’t he.
+He’s in loads of Doctor Who, isn’t he?
 Look!
 “Hmmm, Betty!
-The Yeti’s done a whoopsie in the tunnel.
+The Yeti’s done a whoopsie in the tunnel.”

-Sue: Who ordered all the porridge?
+Sue: Okay, who ordered the porridge?

 Episode 6

-The Web of FearAs the action moves to a station platform, Sue is distracted by a poster.
+The Web of FearThe action moves to the station platform.

-The Final Score
+The Score

 8/10